 |Course code||Social Science|

 High school / secondary education (or higher)

 The entry qualification documents are accepted in the following languages: English.

 Often you can get a suitable transcript from your school.
 If this is not the case, you will need official translations along with verified copies of the original.

-Applications are accepted from the following territories (based on citizenship): Argentina, Cambodia, Cape Verde, Colombia, Cuba, Egypt, Georgia, India, Iran, Japan, Jordan, Kazakhstan, Kosovo, Kuwait, Kyrgyzstan, Laos, Lebanon, Mexico, Moldova, Mongolia, Montenegro, Morocco, Myanmar (Burma), Namibia, North Macedonia, Pakistan, Panama, Paraguay, Philippines, Singapore, South Africa, State of Palestine, Syria, Tunisia, Turkey, Ukraine, Uzbekistan, Vietnam, Yemen.
+Applications are accepted from the following territories (based on citizenship): Argentina, Azerbaijan, Brazil, Cambodia, Cape Verde, Chile, Colombia, Costa Rica, Cuba, Egypt, Georgia, India, Iran, Japan, Jordan, Kazakhstan, Kosovo, Kuwait, Kyrgyzstan, Laos, Lebanon, Marshall Islands, Mexico, Mongolia, Montenegro, Morocco, Myanmar (Burma), Namibia, Pakistan, Panama, Paraguay, Philippines, Seychelles, Singapore, South Africa, South Korea, State of Palestine, Syria, São Tomé and Príncipe, Taiwan, Thailand, Tunisia, Turkey, Ukraine, Vietnam, Yemen.